 Prerequisite: a basic course in human sexuality and permission of instructor.

 Typical, dysfunctional, and pathological sexual functioning: effects on individuals, couples, and family systems.
-Sensitizes students to sexual issues, explores how perceptions of such issues affect work with people, and emphasizes implications for marriage and family therapy.
+Sensitizes students to sexual issues, explores how perceptions of such issues affect work with people, and emphasizes implications for couple and family therapy.

 FMSC 650 Ethical, Legal, and Professional Principles in Marriage and Family Therapy (3)

-FMSC 651 FMSC 651 Treatment of Emotional and Mental Disorders in the Family Context* (3)
+FMSC 651 Treatment of Emotional and Mental Disorders in the Family Context (3)

 Prerequisite: FMSC 650.
 Limited to students admitted to the family therapy program.